redwoodjs/redwoodjs-com-archive/TUTORIAL2.md

 #### Updating GraphQL

-Next we need to let GraphQL know that it should expect a `postId` to be passed for the `comments` query, and it's required (we don't currently have any view that allows you see all comments everywhere so we can ask that it always be present for now):
+Next we need to let GraphQL know that it should expect a `postId` to be passed for the `comments` query, and it's required (we don't currently have any view that allows you see all comments everywhere so we can ask that it always be present):

 ```javascript{4}
 // api/src/graphql/comments.sdl.js